 The content of our Computing curriculum has been mapped out carefully after training for subject leads and staff meetings.
-Whole-school staff training is due to be carried out over twilight sessions in 2020 covering app use in lessons from early years- Y6.
+Whole-school staff training has recently been carried out over twilight sessions in 2021 covering app use in lessons from early years- Y6.

-You can see the subject policy and curriculum mapping for computing here:
+You can see the full subject policy and curriculum mapping for computing here:

 E-safety is an integral part of the national curriculum and one that we aim to embed throughout our teaching of computing.
 We live in a world where we are surrounded by technology and we as parents and teachers have a duty to ensure that our children and have the knowledge to know how to keep themselves safe in the future.